Manhattan Associates, Inc. (MANH) vs. Its Peers: A Comparison - News Heater

 MANH) stock’s latest price update

-Manhattan Associates, Inc. (NASDAQ: MANH)’s stock price has gone rise by 0.17 in comparison to its previous close of 219.83, however, the company has experienced a 2.81% increase in its stock price over the last five trading days.
+Manhattan Associates, Inc. (NASDAQ: MANH)’s stock price has dropped by -0.58 in relation to previous closing price of 216.58.
+Nevertheless, the company has seen a loss of -2.05% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-11-23 that Here is how Manhattan Associates (MANH) and Arlo Technologies (ARLO) have performed compared to their sector so far this year.

 MANH’s Market Performance

-Manhattan Associates, Inc. (MANH) has seen a 2.81% rise in stock performance for the week, with a -0.81% decline in the past month and a 12.37% surge in the past quarter.
-The volatility ratio for the week is 1.71%, and the volatility levels for the past 30 days are at 2.16% for MANH.
-The simple moving average for the last 20 days is -1.07% for MANH’s stock, with a simple moving average of 16.57% for the last 200 days.
+Manhattan Associates, Inc. (MANH) has experienced a -2.05% fall in stock performance for the past week, with a -3.71% drop in the past month, and a 8.93% rise in the past quarter.
+The volatility ratio for the week is 1.41%, and the volatility levels for the past 30 days are at 2.07% for MANH.
+The simple moving average for the past 20 days is -2.75% for MANH’s stock, with a 13.05% simple moving average for the past 200 days.

 Analysts’ Opinion of MANH